Macron hosts African leaders ahead of expected Mali withdrawal

 Paris, however, intends to continue the anti-jihadist fight in the wider region, where movements affiliated with Al-Qaeda or the Islamic State group have retained an ability to attack despite the elimination of key leaders.

-“We need to reinvent our military partnership with these countries,” said a French presidential source, asking for anonymity.
+“We need to reinvent our military partnership with these countries,” said a French presidential source.

 “It is not a question of moving what is being done in Mali elsewhere, but of reinforcing what is being done in Niger and of supporting the south more.”